afascetti/HMC-MicroPs-Final-Portfolio/docs/documentation.md

 </div>
 FPGA Netlist.

+For more information see the [design](https://joseph-q-zales.github.io/HMC-MicroPs-Final-Portfolio/design/) page.

 ## FPGA Testbenches
-A series of testbenches were created to test the FPGA prior to the integration with the MCU.
+A series of test benches were created to test the FPGA prior to the integration with the MCU.

-Test benches created
+Test benches created to test

-* Testing SPI
+* SPI
-* Testing the main FSM
+* Main FSM (the `tune` module)
+* Frequency generator
+* Duration counter
-* Testing frequency output
+* Decomposition of the MCU output
-* Testing duration outputs
+* Enables for the system
+* Top module